-We are currently campaigning for improvements to Health Canada’s proposed regulations under the Assisted Human Reproduction Act.
+In 2018, we campaigned for improvements to Health Canada’s proposed regulations under the Assisted Human Reproduction Act.

-Health Canada has developed draft regulations to help update (Section 8, consent) and implement parts (Sections 10, 12, 45-58) of the Assisted Human Reproduction Act.
+Health Canada developed draft regulations to help update (Section 8, consent) and implement parts (Sections 10, 12, 45-58) of the Assisted Human Reproduction Act.
 (Scroll to the bottom of the page for links to all of the key documents.)

 The objectives of the proposed regulations, as stated in Health Canada documents, are as follows:

 “This regulatory proposal would assist in reducing the risks of health and safety that may arise from using donor sperm and ova for the purpose of AHR, including the risk of disease transmission.
 It would also provide clarity to stakeholders on the allowable reimbursements for certain expenditures involved in AHR, help maintain donor anonymity for persons who choose to donate on the basis of anonymity, and set out procedures and requirements regarding measures related to seized or forfeited information and material.”

 The Principles of the Assisted Human Reproduction Act are enshrined in Section 2, and these principles are supposed to underpin all of the regulations that follow.
 Section 2(a) states that:

 (a) the health and well-being of children born through the application of assisted human reproductive technologies must be given priority in all decisions respecting their use

 We are glad to see that this piece of the regulations remains unchanged, although we do not feel that this principle is reflected in the proposed regulations.

 The following sections detail the changes that we want to see to the regulations and to the practices of donor conception more broadly: